PuwnZ/google-maps-lib/README.md

 ## Contribute

 We love contributors!
-Ivory is an open source project.
+This is an open source project.
 If you'd like to contribute, feel free to propose a PR!

 ## License